CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 * Document any resources you use to solve your assignment in the header comment of your file
 * Include your name in the header comment of your file

+Your program should adhere to good coding style practices.

+### NOTE: VALGRIND HAS ISSUES WITH THREADS, ONLY USE IF YOU ARE CURIOUS

-This includes adhering to good coding style practices.
-To verify that you do not leak memory, I may use *valgrind* to test your program.
+To verify that you do not leak memory, you may want to use *valgrind* to test your program.
 To install *valgrind*, use the following command:
 ```
 sudo apt-get install valgrind
 ```